At Your Service Mentorship

 What types of dog training will I learn about?

 Depending on the schedule, you will likely observe both group classes and private lessons and consults.
-The AYS case load is divided between service dog training and pet dog training (about 70 percent service dogs and 30 percent pets).
+The AYS case load is primarily service dog training, though we also have some ESA and therapy dog clients (about 70 percent service dogs and 30 percent ESA/therapy dog).
 Service dog training consults and lessons run the gamut — much of it focused on manners and public access training — with other lessons focused on assistance task training or consulting on finding the right dog.
 Depending on the time of year and fluctuations in client load, some days there may be more pet work than service dog work.
-Pet dog training is mostly manners and obedience training, as well as some behavior consulting for issues like stranger reactivity, anxious or compulsive behavior, or fearfulness.
+Pet dog training is mostly manners and obedience training, although we may also do behavior modification for situations in which a pet in the home might influence the behavior of a service dog or similar issues.
 The reading, viewing, and written material in the first term of the internship are relevant to all fields of dog training.
 After an intern has completed the first term (the first four learning modules), if they wish to continue with a focus on service dog training, further material will be devoted to topics of human disability, task work, service dog laws, etc.

 Can this course fulfill course credit requirements for my school or university?